 As one of her first actions as Senator, Claire helped pass into law the most sweeping ethics reforms since Watergate.
 She waged a successful six-year battle to rein in wasteful wartime contracting practices in Iraq and Afghanistan - modeled on Truman’s famous battle against war profiteering.
 A champion for transparency, Claire took the historic step of holding her portion of the annual defense bill mark-up in open, public session, and called for the full Armed Services Committee to do the same.
 She became the leading Senate Democratic opponent of Congressional earmarks, and of the practice known as “secret holds,” eventually helping to pass a resolution that required any member objecting to the consideration of legislation or a nominee be disclosed in the Congressional Record.

-And Claire was eventually named Chairman of a new Senate oversight panel, leading more than 20 hearings, and launching more than 40 investigations at 22 federal departments and agencies, resulting in nearly 30 instances of misconduct referred to federal investigators.
-Following her reelection in 2012, Claire’s oversight subcommittee was expanded into a permanent panel on Financial & Contracting Oversight, charged with protecting taxpayer dollars and investigating waste, fraud, and abuse at every federal agency.
+Claire was eventually named Chairman of a new Senate oversight panel, leading more than 20 hearings, and launching more than 40 investigations at 22 federal departments and agencies, resulting in nearly 30 instances of misconduct referred to federal investigators.
+Following her reelection in 2012, Claire’s oversight subcommittee was expanded and charged with protecting taxpayer dollars and investigating waste, fraud, and abuse at every federal agency.
+And in 2015, Claire was named the top-ranking Democrat on the Permanent Subcommittee on Investigations - the Senate’s leading oversight panel, and formerly, the Truman Committee.

 Cracking Down on Contracting Abuses